IHTSDO/snowstorm-simplex/README.md

 [![Docker](https://img.shields.io/docker/pulls/snomedinternational/snowstorm)](https://hub.docker.com/r/snomedinternational/snowstorm)

+## Simplex Fork of Snowstorm
+This is intended to be a short-lived fork of Snowstorm to support Simplex Toolkit development.

+---

 Snowstorm is an open source terminology server with special support for SNOMED CT.
 It is built on top of Elasticsearch, with a focus on performance and enterprise scalability.

 SNOMED International is not able to offer commercial support for this product.